 - Smoked paprika (or pimentón) - This is the spice that will make these baked chicken meatballs 'Spanish'!
 Smoked paprika, or 'pimentón', is a Spanish spice that adds an incredible smoky flavor to any dish.
 I purchased this pimentón duo (affiliate link) last year and used the sweet pimentón in this meatball recipe, but if you have smoked paprika in your spice cabinet, you should be all set!

-Since we're baking these meatballs, you can start by preheating your oven to 400 degrees and lining a baking sheet with parchment paper or aluminum foil.
+- Step 1: Preheating your oven to 400 degrees and lining a baking sheet with parchment paper or aluminum foil.
+Toast 1-2 slices of your bread of choice, then blitz in a food processor until crumbs form.

-The rest is even easier!
-It's just a measure, grate, and combine situation.
-In a medium bowl, combine the meat, egg, breadcrumbs grated parmesan cheese, tomato paste, minced garlic, extra virgin olive oil, smoked paprika, onion powder, salt, and pepper.
+- Step 2: In a medium bowl, combine the meat, egg, breadcrumbs, grated parmesan cheese, tomato paste, minced garlic, extra virgin olive oil, smoked paprika, onion powder, salt, and pepper.
 Then, mash it all together to get the ingredients evenly dispersed throughout the mixture.
-You can use a wooden spoon, spatula, or even a large fork to do this... but I love to get right in there with my hands and scrunch it all together!
-Works like a charm.
+Don't be afraid to get in there with your hands to mash!

-Finally, roll the meatball mixture into approximately 1-inch sized balls, and set them evenly spread apart on your prepared baking sheet.
-You'll likely end up with about 25 meatballs total.
-While you can break them up into two sheet pans (sometimes I do, which is why you only see 15 on the sheet pan pictured below), you don't need to.
-There's plenty of room for friendliness between meatballs on this sheet pan.
+- Step 3: Roll the meatball mixture into approximately 1-inch sized balls, and set them evenly spread apart on your prepared baking sheet.
+You'll likely end up with about 18-20 meatballs total.
+While you can break them up into two sheet pans (sometimes I do, which is why you only see 15 on the sheet pan pictured), you don't need to.

 Favorite Sauces for Meatballs